Special Educational Needs and Disabilities at Dobwalls

 If you have a concern for your child:

 In the first instance, please speak to class teachers about your concerns.
 They will liaise with Mr Spencer.

-Further details of our provision can be found in the SEN Information Report below:
+Further details of our provision can be found in the SEND Information Report on the statutory information page.